Compliance / Risk management

 (3) Establishment of the Antimonopoly Act Compliance Hotline

-(4) Implementation of internal leniency
+(4) Implementation of an in-house leniency

-Introduction of the Corporate Ethics Hotline, Suzuken’s internal reporting system
+Introduction of the internal reporting system

 The Corporate Ethics Hotline has been established to supplement legal and regulatory compliance systems.
 The Group employees and those involved in the Group’s business activities must report through the Corporate Ethics Hotline when they become aware that an act of violation of a law, regulation or the Articles of Incorporation, or any action that would damage the Group brand has been conducted or is about to be conducted at the Company and the Group companies.